I-751 Application to Remove Condition

 Cases of Extreme Hardship

 If you are filing an Application to Remove Condition based on extreme hardship, you must submit evidence to prove you would experience extreme hardship without maintaining your legal status in the United States.
-The evidence must be compelling, and it is advised that you speak with an immigration lawyer who is familiar with the types of evidence that will be accepted.
+The evidence must be compelling, and it is advised that you speak with an experienced immigration lawyer who is familiar with the types of evidence that will be accepted.

 How Long Will It Take?